astropy/astropy-tools/README.md

 ### add_contributors_to_org.py

+:no_entry: This is broken!
+See [GitHub Issue 178](https://github.com/astropy/astropy-tools/issues/178).

 This is used by [Invite organization members based on merged PRs](https://github.com/astropy/astropy-tools/actions/workflows/update_org_members.yml).

 ### next_pr_number.py

+✔️ Probably the most useful tool we have here.

 Find the next PR number for a given repo before you even open the PR.
 This is useful when you want to write the change log in advance